JuliaMolSim/Molly.jl/docs/src/free_energy.md

 =========================================
 ```

+The experimental hydration free energy of benzene is $-3.67 \pm 0.05$ kJ mol^-1 ([Kashefolgheta et al. 2020](https://pubs.acs.org/jctcce/article/16/12/7556/617259/Evaluating-Classical-Force-Fields-against)), 0.52 kJ mol^-1 above this result, which is about the scatter of a single run.
 A single run of this length is worth about $\pm 0.5$ kJ mol^-1: the first and second halves of the samples of this run differ by 0.9 kJ mol^-1, while the vacuum leg reproduces to 0.001 kJ mol^-1 between runs, so the scatter comes from the solvated leg alone.
 Its ladder mixes slowly where the cavity forms, the dip around states 3 and 4 in the acceptance plot above.
 Adding $\lambda$ states in that region, so that neighbouring states overlap more, and running for longer both reduce the scatter.